-- Can sneak around like a ninja
+Can sneak around like a ninja

   Monks are a melee fighter class that doesn’t have a lot of hit points or a particularly high AC.
 This makes them susceptible to getting knocked out when in close quarters combat (which is where they will likely be).
 They also deal an underwhelming amount of damage compared to other melee characters like Fighters, Barbarians, and Paladins.

-Monks have feats that really come in handy at ranged distance as the can catch projectiles and avoid anything require a DEX save quite easily but in order to be effective in combat, most monks need to get up close.
+  Monks have Feats that really come in handy at ranged distance as they can catch projectiles and avoid anything requiring a DEX save quite easily.
+But in order to be effective in combat, most monks need to get up close.

-There are Monk archetypes that allow the class to become more deadly at range but they still won’t be as effective and as Ranger or Rogue with projectiles.
+  There are Monk archetypes that allow the class to become more deadly at range, but they still won’t be as effective as a Ranger or Rogue with projectiles.

   The Paladin is a class known for its heavy armour, damage output, and high RP demands.

   Righteous warriors on the path of the Paladin must dedicate themselves completely to an Oath devoted to certain ideals.
 These are:

   - The Oath of Devotion for the classic Paladin feel.
 Frequently lawful or the follower of some deity.

-- The Oath of the Ancients if you wanted to ease up on the straight lawful good RP.
+  - The Oath of the Ancients if you want to ease up on the straight lawful good RP.
 Protectors of sacred groves as well as innocents, the Paladins of the Oath of the Ancients devote themselves to protecting the Light from the darkness of the world, which is a pretty vague mission and gives some room for flexibility.

   - The Oath of Vengeance is for people who want to go for a more Marvel’s Punisher vibe.
 This Oath is dedicated to the single-minded pursuit of the guilty at the cost of all else.
 Extremely mobile and terrifyingly efficient, Paladins of this Oath will never stop pursuing their prey.